Servideska/HPC/doc.zih.tu-dresden.de/docs/data_lifecycle/workspaces.md

 ### Allocate a Workspace

-To create a workspace in one of the listed filesystems, use `ws_allocate`.
+To allocate a workspace in one of the listed filesystems, use `ws_allocate`.
 It is necessary to specify a unique name and the duration of the workspace.

 ```console